patricksavalle/devops-project-template/content/planning-method.md

 # Planning method

-The planning method determines the content and order of increments entering the DevOps process.
+The planning method determines the content and order of increments to be done on the project.

 ```
 Clone this repo and document your planning method here: